-The one dilemma that always hits the new moms is breastfed or bottle-fed their infants.
+The one dilemma that always hits new moms is breastfed or bottle-fed their infants.
 Which one is best for their baby and them?
 Scroll down to get the much-needed info and will give you a clear to choose the best option for your infant.

 The American Academy of Paediatrics recommends that breast milk is the best choice for a baby up to 6 months.
 Infants must be exclusively breastfed for the first 6 months.
 But some women feel uncomfortable feeding their babies in public and some women won’t get sufficient milk to be fed to their infants.
 So, they prefer baby formula or infant formula as a substitute for their breast milk.
 But, little they know is that it can’t replace the benefits of breast milk.
-So, in this article let’s get into detail about the pros and cons of both breast milk and baby formula and let’s see which is best for your baby and you as a new mom.
+So, in this article let’s get into detail about the pros and cons of both breast milk and baby formula, and let’s see which is best for your baby and you as a new mom.

 Breast milk is the natural milk that is available and produced by the mammary glands of human breasts after they give birth.
 It is the primary source of nutrition for newborn babies.
-Colostrum is the first milk which is available for the first few months of newborns and later normal milk is available.
+Colostrum is the first milk that is available for the first few months of newborns and later normal milk is available.
 Lactose is the natural sugar available in breast milk.
 Breast milk is considered to be the best food for newborn infants and is packed with the required vitamins, minerals, antibodies and carbohydrates essential for the development of the brain and healthy body of an infant.

 Pros of Breastfed